Continuing Competence Program

 Failure to Comply

-Failure to comply with the Continuing Competence Program is a violation of the Code of Ethics.
+Failure to comply with the Continuing Competence Program is a violation of the Code of Ethics and Regulations and may result in a member’s license being revoked or having a condition put on their license to practice.